SEND & SNAP

 For all sorts of impartial information, advice or support in regards to SEND Support please visit the SENDIASS Website here.

-Mrs Katherine Hopewell is the SENDCo and she can be contacted via the School Office on
+Our SENDCO, Ms Maria Soulsby, can be contacted via the School Office on